 30 Salesforce bloggers you need to follow right now

-Salesforce is a hugely popular platform for a reason.
-It’s customer-centric, effective and efficient.
 However, it’s the community of experts surrounding it which makes it truly special.
-Whether it’s through social media, blogging, contributing to forums or being active at Salesforce events, members of the Ohana strive to improve their work, deliver a better customer experience, and make Salesforce a better organization to be part of.
+Whether it’s through social media, blogging, contributing to forums or being active at Salesforce events, members of the Ohana strive to improve their work, deliver better customer experiences, and make Salesforce a better technology for everyone.

 Bookmark their blogs, follow them on Twitter and spread the word about these committed Salesforce influencers!